 There are many reasons you may need to capture part of your screen.
-May it be your computer or you smartphone, screenshots are needed for several different reasons.
+May it is your computer or your smartphone, screenshots are needed for several different reasons.
 Taking a screenshot on your PC and automatically syncing across all the devices, that can make life a lot easier.

 You are probably thinking to yourself, Why not just use another screen capture program and just save the files to your local Dropbox folder.
 Well, that is an option.
 However, CloudShot offers a little more than just the option to save your screen captures in your Dropbox public folder.
 Let’s look at what makes Cloudshot unique.

 There isn’t much to set up if you are just using CloudShot for screen captures.
 You can run through the setup wizard and you can start grabbing images from your screens right away.
 If you have another program that uses the Print Screen button, you will get an error like this.

 When you click the Ok button, the settings window will pop up and let you change the hotkey combo used to activate CloudShot.

 From that point, you can capture parts of your screen and save them to the default folder.
 That’s no different from any of the other screen capture programs out there.
 It saves your screenshots in JPG and PNG format and keeps a history of 10 recent screenshots.
 You can access your recent screenshots by right-clicking the application’s system tray icon and selecting “Recent Shots” option.

 This is where CloudShot excels.
 To link it to your Dropbox, you will need to open the settings.

 In the settings, you will need to change a couple of things.
 First, you will need to select your Dropbox Public folder or a sub-folder as the destination for the screen grabs.
 This will make it easy to share too.